sparkplug23/PulSar/README.md

 - Sonoff iFan03
 - HVAC (capable of using an ambient climate sensor as input per each controlled zone, with timers, temperature programs included scheduling)
 - IR Projector
-- TankVolume (ie. using the ultrasonic sensor to estimate volume) [pn. change to just tank, so water can also be measured]
+- TankVolume (ie. using the ultrasonic sensor to estimate volume) [pn. change to just tank, so water can also be measured].
+TBA: Create a json style layout of tank shape for easily adding segments/equation for volume. eg. top 50% is cylinder, bottom 50% is square
 - Radiator Fan (ie. use temperature sensor for enclosed radiators to activate ducted fans for improved room heating)
 - Scheduler (TBD.
 A method of holding tasks to be run at a later or exact time)
 - SD Card Logger
-- Treadmill ie Sensor readings mapped into estimated outputs (eg. Using linear voltage to mph conversion for treadmill distances) -->
+- Treadmill ie Sensor readings mapped into estimated outputs (eg. Using linear voltage to mph conversion for treadmill distances)

+### Networking
+ - WiFi
+ - Ethernet
+ - Cellular
+ - MQTT

+-->

 <!-- ## Features under development for future integration
 - TBA -->